Skip to content

 See also

-• Cache › epics — local epic-key cache used by --epic <key> filters.
+• Cache › epics — the local epic-key cache --epic filters use

-• JQLissuetype = Epic is the JQL behind epic list.
+• JQLissuetype = Epic is the query behind epic list